zharfanf/zharfanf.github.io/_pages/about.md

 News
 ======

-- I will be doing my PhD at UMN Twin Cities this fall
+- I will be doing my PhD in Computer Science at UMN Twin Cities this fall

 Publications
 ======